 - The ability to brand playlists with images & descriptions

-You’ll need to get access to Spotify for Artists.
+To get access just request access here to Spotify for Artists.

-Ask Specifically for Spotify Followers on Your Socials
+1. Ask Specifically for Followers on Your Socials

 Your Spotify account should be connected to any and all social media accounts that you run.
 This includes, but isn’t limited to, all of the following:

-- Create a post for Instagram and change your bio link to Spotify for a few days and message individually and share
+Create a post on Instagram and change your bio link for a few days – message individually and share

-- Post a short ask on your blog or Tumblr (if you have one)
+Post a short ask on your blog (if you have one)

 Email your mailing list and make “come follow me on Spotify your Call To Action.
 If you are unsure about how to structure your email for this follow my handy newsletter email guide.

-This is also a good time to send personal emails to friends and family who are not on your newsletter.
-It may be time consuming, but it’s a great way to get people onto your newsletter who you may not have asked already.
+This is also a good time to send personal emails to friends and family who are not in your newsletter.
+It may be time-consuming, but it’s a great way to get people onto your newsletter who you may not have asked already.
 Plus, this is such a simple ask and it only takes 7 seconds for your friends to do.

-Include a CTA on your videos asking people to come stream your music on Spotify.
-Click HERE for an example of One Direction creating a call to action for their album FOUR on Spotify.
+Include a CTA on your videos asking people to come to stream your music.
+Click HERE for an example of One Direction creating a call to action for their album FOUR.
 One Direction recorded a short video of their member Zayn asking fans to follow them on Spotify by clicking the link provided in the bio.